 Because infancy overlapped decline in the interurban electric railroad industry, the interurban railroads were in a near-constant state of experimentation with services and equipment.
 When the interurbans were built, generally there was little thought given to freight service beyond what could be hauled in small baggage compartments.
-When passenger revenues could no longer cover bond interest, the interurbans that could turned to hauling carload freight.
+When passenger revenues could no longer cover bond interest, the interurbans that could turned to hauling carload freight and experimented with hauling containers and trailers on flatcars (TOFC).